XUJINKAI/OneQuick/website/src/en/pro.md

 As One user said, **the free version is sufficient, the Pro version is better**.

+If OneQuick has helped you, please leaving a rate/review in the app store ❤️

 ## How to Purchase

 In the Settings -> License page, click the item you want to purchase.